The Sims 4 Eco Lifestyle release date, trailer, gameplay

 Everything we know about the Eco Lifestyle expansion pack

-Eco Lifestyle is the ninth expansion pack to be released for The Sims 4, and it introduces many ways for your Sims to live sustainably.
+The Sims 4 Eco Lifestyle is the ninth expansion pack to be released for The Sims 4.
+It introduces many ways for your Sims to live sustainably.
 A few of us here at RPS are excited for the opportunity to build the eco-houses of our dreams by covering our plots with solar panels and wind turbines.

 Since the expansion packs for The Sims 4 are a little on the pricey side, it’s worth looking into exactly what is included in the newest one.
 Here’s everything that we know about Sims 4 Eco Lifestyle so far.